Sitting with Trees: A Green Love Letter to Black Elder Women

 Dr. Omni is a Black women’s health researcher whose work is ancestrally guided and archivally supported.

-She is a Black Joy scholar, eco-spiritualist and founder of the OMNI Institute of Well-being, Inc. Her work centers the spiritual and ecological wisdom of Black women—especially Black grandmothers—through storytelling, nature-based inquiry, and intergenerational research.
+She is a Black Joy scholar, eco-spiritualist and founder of the OMNI Institute of Well-being, Inc. Her work centres the spiritual and ecological wisdom of Black women, especially Black grandmothers, through storytelling, nature-based inquiry, and intergenerational research.
 As the creator of the Omni Process™ and a leader in eco-autoethnographic methodology, she weaves together scholarship, healing, and creative practice.
-A two-time TEDx speaker and award-winning researcher, Dr. Omni’s work lives at the intersection of land, memory, and liberation, inviting others to return to nature as a site of teaching, restoration, and joy.
+A two-time TEDx speaker and award-winning researcher, Dr Omni’s work lives at the intersection of land, memory, and liberation, inviting others to return to nature as a site of teaching, restoration, and joy.

 Gloria Ragsdale